meaniebeanie22/meaniebeanie22.github.io/chapters/on-parole.md

 # :x bgtreasure
 Don't go looking for it because it ain't there!
 Ben dug it up while on the island alone and transported it to his cave.
 This'll get Silver in a hell of a lot of trouble with the mutineers when they go to dig.

+# :x squalls
+Squalls are a sudden violent gust of wind, or localized storm.
+This probable means that the Doctor is telling Silver to looks out for any unforseen things that might topple him or his plans.